Gabriella439/post-rfc/sotu.md

 The latter two features are what differentiate Haskell from other statically typed languages.

-If you've ever refactored code in other languages you know that usually your test suite breaks the moment you make large changes to your code base and you have to spend a significant amount of effort keeping your test suite up to date with your changes.
+If you've ever maintained code in other languages you know that usually your test suite breaks the moment you make large changes to your code base and you have to spend a significant amount of effort keeping your test suite up to date with your changes.
 However, Haskell has a very powerful type system that lets you transform tests into invariants that are enforced by the types so that you can statically eliminate entire classes of errors at compile time.
-These types are much more flexible than tests when refactoring and types require much less upkeep as you make large changes.
+These types are much more flexible than tests when modifying code and types require much less upkeep as you make large changes.

 The Haskell community and ecosystem use the type system heavily to "test" their applications, more so than other programming language communities.
-That's not to say that Haskell programmers don't write tests (they do), but rather we prefer types over tests when they have the option.
+That's not to say that Haskell programmers don't write tests (they do), but rather they prefer types over tests when they have the option.

-Global type inference means that you don't have to update types and interfaces as you refactor.
-Whenever I do a large refactor the first thing I do is delete all type signatures and let the compiler infer the types and interfaces for me as I refactor.
+Global type inference means that you don't have to update types and interfaces as you change the code.
+Whenever I do a large refactor the first thing I do is delete all type signatures and let the compiler infer the types and interfaces for me as I go.
 When I'm done refactoring I just insert back the type signatures that the compiler infers as machine-checked documentation.

 Type classes also assist refactoring because the compiler automatically